The Lerch $\Phi$ Analytic Continuation: Polylogarithm extension

 \subsection{Partial polylogarithm}

-As incredible as it may seem, if we just replace the two finite sums in the formula of $E^m_k(n)$ with closed-forms (more precisely, integrals), the end result happens to be its analytic continuation.
-Let's see how we can achieve that.\\
+As incredible as it may seem, if the two finite sums in the formula \eqrefe{polylog_parc} are replaced with closed-forms (more precisely, integrals), the result happens to be its extension.
+However, the way that is done affects the domain of the extended formula and the approach presented here seems to be ideal.\\